dropseed/deps/README.md

 - `GIT_HOST` - "github" or "gitlab"
 - `GIT_BRANCH` - the default branch on the repo (usually "master")
+- `DEPENDENCIES_ENV` - should be "production" for PRs to actually be created

 ### Always optional